openHPI/codeoceanR/README.md

 ## Testing

 I suggest developing (and testing) the tasks within Rstudio.
-Just source "tests.R" (after the first time, `loctests()` will do that for you).
-"test_functions.R" contains a local warn function for interactive use

 Always test the entire quiz on CodeOcean as well, especially after expanding tests.
-Example: `has_argument` didn't run online in the first version, since `parse(code)` needs to have `keep.source=TRUE`.
+Example: `rt_has_argument` didn't run online in the first version, since `parse(code)` needs to have `keep.source=TRUE`.
 The default option is TRUE only in an interactive R session!

 Instead of checking code like in the write.table task, your tests can also execute the code and you test the resulting file.
-This gives participants more freedom in how they stucture the task.
+This gives participants more freedom in how they structure the task.

-Attenton: if the user script contains line breaks and is read with `parse_script_section(script2, 4)` with the default `collapse=TRUE`, `has_argument` leads to a test script failure.
+Attenton: if the user script contains line breaks and is read with `rt_select_script_section` with the default `collapse=TRUE`, `rt_has_argument` leads to a test script failure.

-In tests, never compare with a result created by the user, even if that is checked in a previous task.
+In tests, **never compare with a result created by the user**, even if that is checked in a previous task.
 E.g., your test script could fail if you have the user do
 ```
 df <- read.table("file.txt")
 cmean <- mean(df[,-1])
 ```
-and you test the df in one task and for the next `has_value(cmean,  mean(df[,-1]) )`
+and you test the df in one task and for the next `rt_has_value(cmean,  mean(df[,-1]) )`
-There will be that one user who fails to specify header or sep or whatever, meaning that `df` cannot be trusted to be correct.
+There will be that one student who fails to specify header or sep or whatever, meaning that `df` cannot be trusted to be correct.
 Besides not getting a point for the df task, the test script would fail and give no points at all.
 Rather read the dataset in the test script just before the cmean tests or hard-code the value.
 For the same reason, test 1 contains `iris <- datasets::iris`

+## CO instead of Rstudio

+If students use CodeOcean directly instead of downloading and working locally, the following hints are especially important.

 You can split up tests to several files (like with the scripts).
 Users will get several score boxes with green boxes for the successful files.